gheatherington/MDM4UI/Unit 4.md

-# One Variable Data
-## Measures of Central Tendency
 - A measure of central tendency summarizes a set of numerical data using one value
 - This value describes the centre of the data set
 ### Mean